beastaugh/firmin/site/index.md

 The `animate` function returns an object with a complementary `animate` method.
-This method takes two arguments, an animation description and a duration, and will be applied to the same element.
-This allows animations to be chained, applying the transformations in sequence.
+This method takes two arguments, an animation description and a duration, and will be applied to the same element (in other words, the method's interface is the same as the function's, just without the element parameter).
+This allows animations to be chained, applying transformations sequentially.

 ~~~{.JavaScript}
 Firmin.animate(box, {translateX: "200px"}, "1.6s")